 3.1.
-All Members of Staff:
+All Members of Staff

 - make sure you process personal information in accordance with this procedure and data protection legislation.
-Failure to do so may result in disciplinary action which could lead to dismissal and, in some cases, criminal proceedings/prosecution - complete the e learning training at least every two years - report any breaches (actual or potential) via the Security Incident Reporting Procedure - carry out a Data Protection Impact Assessment for any new or changes to personal data processing - advise the Information Governance team of any new personal data collection so that it can be recorded on the Information Asset Register and be made available to the ICO on request. - 3.1.1.
+Failure to do so may result in disciplinary action which could lead to dismissal and, in some cases, criminal proceedings/prosecution - complete the e-learning training at least every two years - report any breaches (actual or potential) via the Security Incident Reporting Procedure

+- carry out an Information Governance Impact Assessment Ifor any new or changes to personal data processing - advise the Information Governance team of any new personal data collection so that it can be recorded on the Information Asset Register and be made available to the ICO on request. - 3.1.1.
 If any member of staff identifies a practice or procedure that they believe may be a weakness in the security of information they need to bring it to the attention of their line management and the Information Governance Team.

 3.2.
-Line managers:
+Line managers

-- ensure that you handle all personal information relating to members of staff who report to you in accordance with this procedure and data protection legislation.
-Further information is available in Personal information handling guidance for line managers - make sure all members of your staff (including temporary and agency staff) sign the confidentiality agreement - make sure your team completes their e learning training on induction and refreshers every two years - make sure your team follows the procedures and are appropriately trained - where new processes and systems involving personal data are being introduced, carry out a Data Protection Impact Assessment (DPIA).
+- ensure you handle all personal information relating to members of staff who report to you in accordance with this procedure and data protection legislation.
+Further information is available in Personal Information Handling Guidance for line managers - make sure all members of your staff (including temporary and agency staff) sign the non disclosure agreement - make sure your team completes their elearning training on induction and refreshers every two years - make sure your team follows the procedures and are appropriately trained - where new processes and systems involving personal data are being introduced, carry out an Information Governance Impact Assessment. - 3.3.

-3.3.
 Senior Information Risk Owner (SIRO) make sure appropriate Information Governance arrangements are in place.